Retraction Watch Database User Guide

 For the most part, the article types can be taken at face value, e.g.,; “Book Chapter/Reference Work” would apply to a chapter in a book, or an entry in an encyclopedic volume.

-Most entries are of the type labeled “Research Article,” which we applied to any paper that offered a hypothesis and then explained how and why it was proved or not.
+“Research Article” would be the most common article type, where a hypothesis is offered and then authors explain how and why it was proved or not.
 The second most common would be “Review Article”; this label was applied to articles that discuss a topic without offering new research findings.
 However, it also incorporates more specific types of review papers, such as book reviews.

 At times, more than a single “Article Type” might be applied to an entry.
 For example, a research project that was published in the journal’s correspondence section would have both “Letter” and “Research Article” applied to it.
 A literature review published online ahead of print and thus not assigned to a journal volume would have both “Article In Press” and “Review Article” applied.